peng8350/JPTabBar/README.md

   - Fix some problems or bugs.
   - Updated RotateAnimater
   - Add Custom Middle View to replace only Icon

+### V1.2.5
+  - Add another way to get the StatusbarHeight
+  - Fix the bug of Customview Layoutparams

 # About Me
 A college student, is still in the study of various techniques...<br>